 - improving patient placement into appropriate areas of care, such as intensive care units

 In an emergency room, patients can be scanned quickly so doctors can rapidly assess their condition.
 Emergency surgery might be necessary to stop internal bleeding.
 CT images show the surgeons exactly where to operate.
 Without this information, the success of surgery is greatly compromised.
-The risk of radiation exposure from CT is very small compared to the benefits of a well-planned surgery.
+The risk of radiation exposure from CT is very small compared with the benefit of a well-planned surgery.

 CT scanning provides medical information that is different from other imaging examinations, such as ultrasound, MRI, SPECT, PET or nuclear medicine.
 Each imaging technique has advantages and limitations.
-The principal advantages of CT are:
+The principal advantages of CT are its abilities to:

 No other imaging procedure combines these advantages into a single session.